Christianity and Druze: Conversion to Druze faith

-The Druze do not accept converts to their faith.
-In 1043, Baha al-Din al-Muqtana; one of the main leaders of the Druze religion, declared that the sect would no longer accept new adherents, and since that time, proselytism has been prohibited.
+Since closing of the unitarian call, the Druze do not accept converts to their faith.
+In 1043, Baha al-Din al-Muqtana; one of the main leaders of the Druze religion, declared that the sect would no longer accept new adherents, and since that time, proselytism has been prohibited, awaiting al-Hakim's return on Judgement day to usher in a new golden age.
+Al-Muqtana's epistles comprise four of the six books of the Druze scripture, the Epistles of Wisdom.
+This marked the end of the Druze "divine call", i.e., its active missionary phase.
+Since then, the Druze have been a closed community, in which neither conversion nor apostasy is allowed.
 Marriage outside the Druze faith is forbidden and is strongly discouraged, and if a Druze marries a non-Druze, the Druze could be ostracized and marginalized by their community.
 Because a non-Druze partner cannot convert to Druze faith, a couple consisting of a Druze and non-Druze partner cannot have Druze children; the religion can only be passed onto a child born to two Druze parents.